strrife/falcon/README.md

 ## Introduction

-DEITY Falcon is a platform agnostic, stand-alone but modular library to be used to easily build headless PWA websites.
+DEITY Falcon is a platform agnostic, stand-alone but modular library to easily build headless PWA websites.

 Falcon was built with the F.I.R.E. principal in mind: